jhn322/kometa-config/config/README.md

 # Config

-Feel free removing any unwanted collections/overlays as there are many by simply deleting the file path from your config file or by deleting them individually inside each yml file.
+Feel free removing any unwanted collections/overlays by simply deleting the file path from your config file or by deleting them individually inside each yml file.
+It goes without saying any collection can be tweaked to your liking as long as you follow the PMM parameters & syntax.

 ## Collection categories